jukieCheung/LM-CartSeg/README.md

 1. Use tibial cartilage (or subchondral tibia) as the reference region.
 2. Apply PCA to the world coordinates of the reference voxels to estimate the approximate SI axis.
 3. Project onto the perpendicular plane and perform K-Means clustering (k=2) to obtain lateral and medial groups.
-4. Automatically infer L/R from the filename, or specify it manually.
+4. The algorithm assumes that all cases have been standardized to a right-knee orientation before splitting.
+Filename-based L/R inference is only retained for compatibility or manual checking.
-5. Apply the clustering model to all ROIs (cartilage + subchondral bone bands) to complete the lateral/medial split.
+5. 5.
+Apply the clustering model to all ROIs (cartilage + subchondral bone bands) to complete the lateral/medial split.

 ---